It’s time to spring clean your programmatic media plan: Here’s how

 This year, it’s time for advertisers to stop wasting time and start testing alternative targeting strategies.
 For a guide to the short-term, medium-term and long-term steps you should take to ensure addressability in a consumer-first future, check out this article from Verve Co-CEO Sameer Sondhi.

-Verve Group is committed to helping marketers navigate the ever-evolving media buying landscape as the industry moves toward a programmatic future driven by ID-less targeting.
+Verve is committed to helping marketers navigate the ever-evolving media buying landscape as the industry moves toward a programmatic future driven by ID-less targeting.
 Learn more by downloading our “2022 Media Planner’s Strategy Guide to Mobile and CTV” report here.